 The primary goal of this spray is to deter urine spraying and scratching for your cat, so if those are the behaviors you want to work on, you can start with this pheromone spray.
-After all, it claims to show results in 9 out of 10 cats and that the Feliway brand is the #1 recommended brand from Vets.
+After all, it is clinically-proven to show results in 9 out of 10 cats.
+The Feliway brand is also a highly-recommended brand by vets.

 Feliway Travel Spray On The Go Management Behavior Modifier Spray Key Features:

 - Repeat sprays daily

 Best Cat Pheromone Spray for Stress: LEGITPET Calming Hemp Pheromone Spray

 The LEGITPET Calming Hemp Pheromone Spray stands out from the competition for a number of reasons—not least because it harnesses the calming effects of hemp.
 Made with a powerful combination of organic hemp seed oil, pheromones, and high-quality natural oils such as lavender oil, this pheromone spray claims to eliminate kitty stress within just 15 minutes.
 It has been tested by veterinarians and should work for up to 5 hours.
 Another great thing about this option is that the company proudly only uses sustainably sourced USA ingredients to make the spray and thoroughly tests all batches.